kaby76/swigged.cuda/README.md

 ### Status
 [![Build Status](https://travis-ci.org/kaby76/swigged.cuda.svg?branch=master)](https://travis-ci.org/kaby76/swigged.cuda)

-This project is a [SWIG](http://swig.org)-generated wrapper for the CUDA Driver API in C#, compiled under Net Standard 1.1.
+This project is a [SWIG](http://swig.org)-generated wrapper for the CUDA Driver API Version 9 in C#, compiled under Net Standard 1.1.
+Note, older releases of the NVIDIA GPU Toolkit are not supported; version 9.x must be installed, and you must have a NVIDIA GPU Pascal or newer installed.

 Virtually all of the API is exposed.
 However, the thunking with the Driver API is minimal.
 For example, you must manuall marshal arrays into a pinned array, and convert the pinned array handle into a System.IntPtr address for use with swigged.cuda.